pjedge/longshot/README.md

                                                potential variants can lead to inaccurate results.
 Every variant is used and only the allele fields are considered -- Genotypes, filters, qualities etc are ignored.
 Indel variants will be genotyped but not phased.
-Triallelic variants and structural variants are currently not supported.
+Structural variants (length > 50 bp) are currently not supported.
     -O, --out_bam <BAM>                        Write new bam file with haplotype tags (HP:i:1 and HP:i:2) for reads assigned to each haplotype, any existing HP and PS tags are removed -c, --min_cov <int>                        Minimum coverage (of reads passing filters) to consider position as a